mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

 - *Can you create a situation that might reveal something new?*

 ### TIME-ZERO
 According to the task timeframe, we were given one and a half day to complete the exercise, meaning to come up with an idea, start applying it, document it and present it in a 1-minute video.
 Everything had to be done very quickly, which for me and my personal rhythm was just unimaginable.
-The topics of my interest for the time being are quite abstract, vague and seemingly unrelated with each other.
-So in order to come up with a challenge concept which is directly related to my topics and fulfils the assignment requirements, I needed at least one week.
-And then one more week to plan the application of the idea, and finally one more to edit the video.
+The topics of my interest (for the moment) are quite abstract, vague and seemingly unrelated to each other.
+So in order to come up with a concept directly related to my topics and matching the assignment requirements, I needed at least one week.
+And then another week to plan the application of the idea, and then one more to prepare the video.
-Obviously this was just not possible.
+Obviously this was not even close to possible.
 Therefore I started thinking in a 'reversed' way:
-• What if my biggest struggle on the assignment (and in life) becomes **the idea** I have been looking for?
+• What if my biggest struggle on the assignment (and in life) **becomes the idea** I have been looking for?
 • What happens if I **act** instead of think?
-• What would **my day** look like if I have zero time to think?
+• What would my day look like if I have **zero time** to think?
-• How would I **react** to my stimuli without any sort of processing / analysing?
+• How would I **react** to my stimuli without any sort of processing?
 • Is it possible to forcefully **interrupt** the thinking process (at least the conscious one) and how can I do it?

 The moment this idea came to my mind, I immediately started applying it.